wuharvey/expo-spotify-wip/README.md

-# This library is in development mode. iOS auth is operational, the rest is yet to be included in upcoming releases.
+# This library is in development mode.
+Config plugin and iOS auth are operational, the rest is yet to be included in upcoming releases.

 # expo-spotify